Co-Curriculum

 Student Portfolio

 Each student’s professional experiences are documented in individual electronic portfolios (Portfolio guide).
 These are reflected upon by the student and reviewed with feedback by the CCA coordinator.
+At the end of each academic year, the portfolio reports are assessed to identify areas for improvement or changes, ensuring that the program continues to meet educational goals and enhance student development and well-being.

 Co-Curriculum Management